1974 ⋅ The Way it all Began 1 Starter, 1 Finisher — 100%

 1978 ⋅ The Run Breaks from the Ride 63 Starters, 30 Finishers — 47.6%

 Culminating a year-long effort by the infamous Gang of Four (Phil Gardner, Mo Livermore, Shannon Weil, and Curt Sproul) to create an independent event, the race took place on June 24-25, a month earlier than the Tevis Cup Ride.

-The event included 21 aid stations, six medical checks, and sixty-three adventurers, including five women, entered.
+The event included 21 aid stations and six medical checks; 63 adventurers, including five women, entered.
 It was the first year of the sub-30-hour finish award.

 Andy Gonzales won for the second year, and Pat Smythe became the first official woman finisher (and winner) in 29:24.
 Some of the runners were paced by horseback riders!

 1979 ⋅ WSER Goes Global 143 Starters, 96 Finishers — 67.1%